 You are invited to attend the National Indian Council on Aging’s (NICOA) 23rd conference on aging in Indian Country.
 “Resilience for Tomorrow…Together” is the theme of the American Indian Elders Conference, which has been postponed to August 1-6, 2021.
-The conference will still take place in Reno, Nevada, at the Nugget Casino Resort.
-This year’s conference will be held in partnership with the 2020 National Title VI Training & Technical Assistance Conference, held at the same time and location.
+The conference will still take place in Reno, Nevada, at the Nugget Casino Resort, alongside the 2021 National Title VI Training & Technical Assistance Conference.